The 2-systole on compact K\"ahler surfaces with positive scalar curvature: Introduction

 \subsection{Idea of the proof}

-A key feature of the K\"ahler setting is that several genuinely Riemannian quantities can be expressed directly in terms of the K\"ahler class.
-In real dimension four, complex curves are calibrated by the K\"ahler form: if $(X,\omega)$ is a compact K\"ahler manifold and $C\subset X$ is a smooth complex curve, then
+A key feature of the K\"ahler setting is that several quantities relevant to our problem admit a direct cohomological interpretation.
+In real dimension four, complex curves are calibrated by the K\"ahler form: if $(X,\omega)$ is a compact K\"ahler surface and $C\subset X$ is a smooth complex curve, then